mgutz/logxi/README.md

 *   Is fast in production environment

-    logxi encodes JSON 2X faster than logrus and log15 with primitive types.
+    A logger should be efficient and minimize performance tax. logxi encodes JSON 2X faster than logrus and log15 with primitive types.
     When diagnosing a problem in production, troubleshooting often means enabling small trace data in `Debug` and `Info` statements for some